redwoodjs/redwood/docs/docs/introduction.md

 It's worth getting to know them inside and out.
 And if you're not writing [tests](testing.md) and [stories](storybook.md), you're not using Redwood to its full potential.

-And if you're on Windows, the [Windows Development Setup](how-to/windows-development-setup.md) is most definitely required reading.

-> We realize the content doesn't always match the organization
+> We realize that the content doesn't always match the organization.
-> For example, half the [Testing](testing.md) reference reads like a tutorial, and parts of the [Logger](logger.md) reference read like a how to.
+> For example, half the [Testing](testing.md) reference reads like a tutorial, and half the [Logger](logger.md) reference read like a how to.
 >
-> Till now, we've focused on coverage, making sure we had content on every feature of the framework somewhere.
+> Till now, we've focused on coverage, making sure we had content on all of Redwood's feature somewhere at least.
-> Now that we've released v1, we'll shift our focus to organization, and pay more attention to how we can curate the experience for you as a reader.
+> We'll shift our focus to organization, and pay more attention to how we can curate the experience for our readers.